Mableton, Georgia: De-annexation calls

 Michael Owens stated that he was not against de-annexation but that his focus was on the majority of Mableton residents who wish to be in the city.
 LaTonia Long and Michael Murphy both opposed de-annexation.
 Mayoral candidate Aaron Carman said that he supported the people involved in the de-annexation effort but stated that if the de-annexation efforts do not pass, Mableton needed someone that could "bring the city together".
 State representative David Wilkerson submitted two de-annexation bills that would have allowed some areas to de-annex from Mableton but both failed in the Georgia General Assembly.
 A compromise bill in response to the bills submitted by Wilkerson was drafted by state representatives Terry Cummings and Michael Smith but this also failed as it was not published in time.

 2023 mayoral election

 The 2023 Mableton mayoral election took place on March 21, 2023, in Mableton, with a runoff held on April 18, 2023, as no candidate got 50% of the vote in the general election.
 Aaron Carman gained the most votes in the first round but lost the runoff to former Cobb County Democratic Committee chair Michael Owens who became the first mayor of Mableton, Georgia in over 100 years.
-Despite the runoff election being described as historic, only 6,113 votes were cast and voter turnout remained low at 12.9% of 47,200 registered voters.
+Despite the runoff election being described as historic, only 6,113 votes were cast and voter turnout was low at 12.9% of 47,200 registered voters.